sosga/larn/README.md

 # RL_M
-I am the official maintainer of Larn (12.5 +) and official maintainer of my XRogue fork (8.0.5 +).
+I am the official maintainer of Larn and official maintainer of my XRogue fork (8.0.5 +).

 <b>Updates:</b><br\>
-My BSD computer has gone up in flames (not literally) but it had a hard drive failure (eMMC).
-This was my only BSD machine and was used to compile Larn for BSD systems.
-In future builds, Larn will be built using a virualbox instance of Dragonfly BSD, I doubt it will cause problems but if any bugs do arise from not testing on 'bare metal' I won't be able to reproduce or fix.
-From Larn 13.2 (future release) all BSD builds will be on 'best efforts'.
+I've been reconfiguring my build setup, for practical reasons and to create a more stable build process for the releases.
+BSD (FreeBSD) is my main operating system, I switched from Dragonfly because it makes sense, more people use FreeBSD and so it is more widely available.
+I've also switched compilers, I now use clang on BSD, OS X and Windows.
+I will leave GCC on GNU/Linux so as to catch warnings that are not visible using clang.

 <b>Code:</b><br \>
 Latest SNAPSHOT source code for Larn is in a separate branch (Larn-SNAPSHOT).
 There is the full complete code to build releases from, right from my local trunk.
 XRogue will have a branch named XRogue-SNAPSHOT (release is when it is ready).

 <b>Releases:</b><br \>
 I will do a full release for every MAJOR version.
+They will be 64bit only except the Windows build, which is a 32bit version.
 A full release includes binaries for all my officially supported platforms:

-1. GNU/Linux (64bit only)
+1. GNU/Linux (Ubuntu 16.04)
-2. OS X
+2. OS X (10.10 +) compatible
-3. Dragonfly BSD
+3. FreeBSD (10.3)
-4. Windows (32bit only)
+4. Windows (32bit Windows 8.1)

 These will come with documentation and required files.
 These releases will contain major functionality changes and improvements.<br \>